When To Replace Your Toothbrush

 Your toothbrush is the first line of defense against bacteria that cause bacteria, tooth decay and bad breath.
 Brushing your teeth between each meal is an excellent way to prevent tooth decay.
 If you are brushing your teeth for two minutes twice per day, then you are already taking actionable steps to protect your teeth from cavities.

 If you are using a manual toothbrush, the bristles will start to fall out and become mangled or twisted within about 3 months.
-The Centers for Disease Prevention and Control (CDC) also advice to replace your toothbrush every 3 to 4 months or whenever they appear to be worn out.
+The Centers for Disease Prevention and Control (CDC) also advises replacing your toothbrush every 3 to 4 months or whenever they appear to be worn out.

-Once the bristles of your toothbrush start to loose their stiffness, OFFICE NAME advises that you should throw it out.
+Once the bristles of your toothbrush start to lose their stiffness, Broad Smiles Pediatric Dentistry advises that you should throw it out.
 Without bristles that brush aside food and plaque, your toothbrush quickly loses its efficiency.

 What if I have an Electric Toothbrush?